tabassum-khan/Weather-App/README.md

 # Weather Report

-A basic weather report application to return the temperature of the entered city.
+A basic weather report application to return the current weather of the entered city.
 This app demonstrates working of Nodejs and AJAX.

 ## Demo